StasKoval/cpuminer-opt/README.md

-This project is forked bu Jay D Dee.
+This project is forked by Jay D Dee.

 Building on linux: